khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 - If you're only displaying static text or items that don't require comparison or additional grouping, consider using a [list](/components/list) instead.
 - If you need to present or compare data, consider using a [table](/components/table) instead.
 - If you need to show a high level overview of a single data point, use a single stat component.
 Todo: Add link to single stat component after it's been created

+### Variants

+There are two different variants for the cards: vertical and horizontal.

+- A horizontal layout fits better for a bigger screen size.
+On the other hand
+  - When using horizontal layout cards, there could be two columns or one column of cards on a page.
+- A vertical layout suits smaller screen sizes like mobile because the text can keep the small screen's entire length, which is better for readability.
+  - When using horizontal layout cards, there could be three columns or two cards on a page.

 ### Behavior